Henderson RoadRunners: The Henderson era (2011 and beyond)

 In January 2011, after the GBL was absorbed into the newly formed North American League, the RoadRunners relocated to Henderson, but their team name was not changed like other franchises have done in the past (i.e. Mesa Miners to Reno Silver Sox to Tucson Toros).
 They replaced the proposed Tijuana Embajadores team which was scheduled to play in the league for 2011, but was dropped by the league.
-They have postponed their inaugural season as renovations at Lied Field at Morse Stadium will not be ready in time for the start of the season.
-They will begin play in 2012.
+They postponed their inaugural season as renovations at Lied Field at Morse Stadium were not ready in time for the start of the season.
+They were set to begin play in 2012, but never did.

-Arizona Winter League version (2011–present)
+Arizona Winter League version (2011–?)

-The team identity also belongs to a new developmental franchise in the Arizona Winter League called the Arizona RoadRunners, who are based out of Yuma, Arizona, (home of the NAL's Yuma Panthers and AWL's Yuma Scorpions), and also began play in 2011 just prior to the Henderson team starting in the NAL.
+The team identity also belonged to a developmental franchise in the Arizona Winter League called the Arizona RoadRunners, which was based out of Yuma, Arizona, (home of the NAL's Yuma Panthers and AWL's Yuma Scorpions), and also began play in 2011 just prior to the Henderson team starting in the NAL.

 Both teams were league-owned and were looking for new ownership, but after failing to secure new ownership the league folded the franchise.